JCRabenhorst/Kryptografie_21-22/README.md

 # Kryptografie_21-22
 Programs for Kryptografie WS21/22

-ecdsa and are the final tries, but they aren't completely finished yet
+baby_steps andecdsa are the final tries, but they aren't completely finished yet